spacelift-io/user-documentation/docs/concepts/worker-pools.md

 There are two types of timeouts that you can set

 - The run timeout: this causes the run to fail if its duration exceeds a defined duration.
-- the log output timeout: this causes the run to fail if no logs has been generated for a defined duration.
+- The log output timeout: this causes the run to fail if no logs has been generated for a defined duration.

 To configure the run timeout you need to configure two items - the `activeDeadlineSeconds` for the Pod, as well as the `SPACELIFT_LAUNCHER_RUN_TIMEOUT` for the worker container: